SamBurgess93/hugsforshrubs/README.md

 4. Have a personalised profile so that I can view my order history.
 5. View my order history, order confirmations, and saved payment information in my profile.
 6. Be able to update my payment and personal details if required.
+7. Be able to leave a review of a product I've purchased.
+8. Be able to create a blog post.

 **As a superuser, I want to:**